Home

 Solomon could not read or write, evidenced by the fact that he signed his name with an "X."

-When the federal census was taken in 1850, when Solomon was 33, he was residing with his brother Jacob near Brownsville in Bowling Green Twp., Licking County.
+When the federal census was taken in 1850, Solomon was age 43 (marked "33") and resided with his brother Jacob near Brownsville in Bowling Green Township, Licking County.

 His last known footprint on the paper trail was made on Sept.
 2, 1857.
-At that time, he was in Cardington, OH, a few years after his father's death.
-Solomon received a payment of $20.29, as his equal share of his father's estate, and signed a receipt (seen here) acknowledging the payment.
+At that time, he was in Cardington, a few years after his father's death.
+He received a payment of $20.29, as his equal share of his father's estate, and signed a receipt acknowledging the payment.
 The receipt was witnessed by William Shunk.